Having the same website for many years can become unpractical for content, UX, speed, security, SEO, and other reasons.

 Assuming you have researched the current status of your competition, you need to run an audit on the old website to find what content performed well SEO-wise and build a sitemap or keyword/topic map in Excel or in any Visual mapping software that maps the content/keywords to landing pages.

-Some content and structural elements from the old site that have proven efficient should be kept in the new design.
+Redesign website without losing SEO: Some content and structural elements from the old site that have proven efficient should be kept in the new design.
 SEO-wise mature content is valuable to keep the traffic flowing.
-Maintaining the old URL structure and the content on the same landing pages is critical to SEO performance, like the wine that gets better when time passes.
-They only thing to change is to update the content by adding new ideas and correcting outdated facts.
-Other than that, we don't remove the old content as many developers do and then the analytics tank.
+Maintaining the old URL structure and the content on the same landing pages is critical to SEO performance, like the wine that gets better as time passes.
+The only thing to change is to update the content by adding new ideas and correcting outdated facts.
+Other than that, we don’t remove the old content as many developers do, and then the analytics tank.

 You can't avoid doing some redirects if you move old content to new pages.
 Many redirects signal a full migration and loss in rankings and traffic.
 A few necessary redirects will result in a few weeks of traffic reduction.

-After taking the backup, having decided on the new structure of pages/URLs, and prepared the content, you are ready to upload it to your server via FTP.
-Ensure that the server root or sub-folder where the site will land is clean, not containing old files or hidden files (.htaccess).
+After taking the backup, having decided on the new structure of pages/URLs, and preparing the content, you are ready to upload it to your server via FTP.
+Ensure that the server root or sub-folder where the site will land is clean, not contain old files or hidden files (.htaccess).

 Extra care should be given if you are switching hosts.
-PHP and MySQL versions should match on the old and new server for best compatibility—the same stands for scripts (Wordpress, Joomla, eCommerce, etc.).
-Else, databases and templates might break.
+PHP and MySQL versions should match the old and new servers for best compatibility—the same stands for scripts (WordPress, Joomla, eCommerce, etc.).
+Otherwise, databases and templates might break.
 In simple setups, there is a high probability that newer PHP, MySQL, and script versions will be backward compatible, meaning the site will work when moving to a more modern setup version from earlier versions.
 But why leave things to luck when you can design everything from the start?

 I don't know if I have to remind developers here that we never switch to a new host without first having some experience.
 We only switch hosts when we are satisfied with the server performance for respective website loads and hosting support.